AhmadAbdulhameed/Getting-and-Cleaning-Data-Project/README.md

 ## Files

-The dataset contains the following files:
+The repository contains the following files:

 * **CodeBook.md**: explains, in detail, the methodology used to extract the data and clean the data
 * **run_analysis.R**: a file containing the R script that performs the following functions: